MP Estate Planning UK

 Types of Trust Funds

-Understanding the different types of trusts and their implications is crucial in choosing the right one for your estate planning needs.
+Understanding the different types of trusts and their implications is essential in choosing the right one for your family’s situation.
+For most families, a discretionary lifetime trust offers the strongest combination of protection and flexibility.

 Trust TypeDescriptionKey Benefits